maphew/zadam-trilium-wiki/Text-editor.md

 Complete documentation for this feature is available in [CKEditor documentation](https://ckeditor.com/docs/ckeditor5/latest/features/autoformat.html).

+If the autoformat is not desirable for what you just wrote, you can press `CTRL-Z` which will un-autoformat the text to its original form.

 ## Cut selection to sub-note

 **This feature is disabled since 0.24.6 because of issues with editor component**